For whom is SAP for Me (https://me.sap.com/) intended, is a question I am often asked. I would like to go into this in more detail in this blog.

 Our current focus on roles

 Of course, we cannot look at all roles at once, which is why we have initially focused on roles that have special information requirements.
 Here we see above all the enterprise architect, who must have an overview of large parts of the company from a software perspective and for whom information from the license perspective, from the product perspective and also from the system perspective is important.
 An enterprise architect is always on the lookout for ways to optimize his/her company.
 Thus, this role also has an interest in not only understanding the current state but also investigating possible options going forward, evaluating them, and even preparing decisions.
-I will go deeper into the Enterprise Architect and his/her requirements in another blog soon.
+I went deeper into the Enterprise Architect and his/her requirements in my blog “How Enterprise Architects benefit from SAP for Me“.

 In addition to the Enterprise Architect, another exciting role we see is the License Manager and the Buyer or Purchaser respectively.
 They all need information that so far has digitally only been provided in parts by SAP.
 Questions such as what my current SAP software licenses are, how are they used, which orders match which licenses, which invoices have come in and how do they also match the licenses, are all questions that this role must answer.
 Here, too, we see that SAP for Me can provide a great deal of added value.
 I will be writing a blog on this soon as well.